infitx-org/participation-tool-docs/md-docs/DRPPOverview.md

 # COMESA Digital Retail Payments Platform (DRPP) Solution Overview

-# Preface
+## Preface
 This document is written to help share and evolve the common vision behind INFITX’s implementation of the COMESA’s Digital Retail Payment Platform.
 This provides a high level overview and signposting the key characteristics and milestones.
 There is a companion presentation deck that provides additional diagrams and process information.These two documents are references for understanding what the solution is and how the solution is to be realised.
-The rationale for implementation decisions are included, these are the“why”s for the particular implementation details, the program level “why” is answered in COMESA’s own documentation and the journey they have taken to get to this point.A good understanding of the concepts here will derisk program communication and allow for elements, such as the DRPP Schematic alongside a functionality matrix will be used to report program progress
+The rationale for implementation decisions are included, these are the “why”s for the particular implementation details, the program level “why” is answered in COMESA’s own documentation and the journey they have taken to get to this point.A good understanding of the concepts here will derisk program communication and allow for elements, such as the DRPP Schematic alongside a functionality matrix will be used to report program progress

-# Introduction
+## Introduction
 In an increasingly interconnected global economy, the need for efficient and inclusive cross-border payment solutions has never been more pressing.
-The Instant and InclusivePayment Scheme2(IIPS) addresses this need by creating a robust, standardised, and accessible framework for seamless financial transactions across COMESA borders and diverse financial service providers.
+The Instant and Inclusive Payment Scheme2(IIPS) addresses this need by creating a robust, standardized, and accessible framework for seamless financial transactions across COMESA borders and diverse financial service providers.
 The proposed solution leverages the power of the Mojaloop open-source platform to establish a comprehensive network.
-This network connects DigitalFinancial Service Providers (DFSPs), financial institutions, and end-users, facilitating real-time,low-cost transactions regardless of their geographical location or preferred payment method(end-to-end).
+This network connects Digital Financial Service Providers (DFSPs), financial institutions, and end-users, facilitating real-time,low-cost transactions regardless of their geographical location or preferred payment method(end-to-end).
 Scale can be accelerated by supporting IIPS compliant national payment schemes(NPS) to onboard their entire jurisdiction, thus ensuring jurisdictional sovereignty and compliance.
 Where the NPS is not yet IIPS compliant, an emulated NPS (aka Emulated NIIPS) will be used to provide the optimal scaling solution.By streamlining onboarding processes, ensuring regulatory compliance, and prioritising interoperability, the proposed IIPS solution empowers DFSPs in the COMESA region to expand their reach, enhance their service offerings, and foster financial inclusion for millions of individuals and businesses.
 This interconnected ecosystem not only simplifies cross-border transactions but also paves the way for greater economic connectivity, trade, and financial empowerment on a global scale

 As considering the

-# The objectives and expected outcomes
+## The objectives and expected outcomes
 - Design and develop a comprehensive COMESA Digital Retail Payments platform with aFraud Management Module that aligns with the specified key system requirements
     - We strive to offer a trusted cross-border digital payment solution for a real-time digital payments platform based on Mojaloop integrated with a Fraud and Risk Management Module based on Tazama that enables seamless cross-border transactions between MSMEs across the eight (8) pilot COMESA member states.
 The design and local skill capacity-building program will extend this to all 21 COMESA member states.
-- The selected firm(s) shall be responsible for designing and implementing the COMESA Digital Retail Payments Platform in eight (8) COMESA Member States, with its key system features and functionalities in a production environment in line with Level One DesignPrinciples.
+- The selected firm(s) shall be responsible for designing and implementing the COMESA Digital Retail Payments Platform in eight (8) COMESA Member States, with its key system features and functionalities in a production environment in line with Level One Design Principles.
     - We aim to engage four DFSPs in each of the eight countries to participate, with local technical and operational teams trained through hands-on collaboration with INFITX and CBC, ensuring adherence to best practices for financial inclusion
 - The firm(s) shall ensure robust fraud detection and enhance security for cross-border payments by identifying scams, detecting money laundering, and preventing terrorist financing activities
      - Collaborating with the contracted organisation for the FRMS Component while leveraging on Tazama, we will strive to strengthen the DRPP to create a highly secure payment landscape,effectively mitigating the risks of fraud, money laundering, and terrorism financing.
 Our approach prioritises domestic data sovereignty and minimal data sharing, ensuring compliance and trust.
 With our track record of successful DFSP collaborations, we guarantee a scalable and reliable system.
 - The firm(s) shall conduct rigorous testing and analysis of the payment platform to assure its performance, security measures, efficiency, and scalability across cross-border payment platforms to ensure its reliability and resilience.2
 Our unique advantage lies in building and rigorously testing production-ready platform son-prem, ensuring proven reliability and scalability for cross-border transactions through comprehensive performance and capacity analysis
 - The firm(s) shall collaborate with a nominated service operator or CBC/CCH team to enable the handover of a live service to that operator, supported by knowledge transfer to develop the appropriate capacity in the operator’s staff.
-     - Leveraging our extensive experience, as demonstrated by previous assignments in platform development and management and engagement with Hub operators and system integrators,we are committed to a seamless transition of the COMESA platform to the designated CBCservice operators, including detailed training to empower staff for autonomous operation and management.
+     - Leveraging our extensive experience, as demonstrated by previous assignments in platform development and management and engagement with Hub operators and system integrators,we are committed to a seamless transition of the COMESA platform to the designated CBC service operators, including detailed training to empower staff for autonomous operation and management.
 - The firm(s) shall develop a ‘Post-Implementation Support and Maintenance Plan’ that maximises independence and does not require the implementing consultants to be involved in future maintenance.
 Support and maintenance should be localised
     - Our support model is designed for sustainability, promoting long-term platform independence while empowering local teams for ongoing maintenance and support, as demonstrated through our commitments to open-source software and building community capacity.

-# Scope
+## Scope
 The platform being developed for COMESA is a cutting-edge Cross-Border Digital Retail Payments Scheme aimed at revolutionizing financial transactions within the COMESA region.
 This initiative focuses on enhancing financial inclusion, economic growth, and security through seamless digital payment solutions.
 - Design and development of the COMESA DRPP based on the Mojaloop open-source framework.
 - Integration with existing financial institutions, mobile network operators, and other relevant stakeholders.
 - Deployment of the platform in eight pilot COMESA member states.To start, 8 countries will be part of the regional hub: Egypt, Ethiopia, Rwanda, Kenya, Malawi, Mauritius, Uganda, and Zambia
 - Comprehensive training and knowledge transfer to local teams and system integrators.

-# Key Stakeholders
+## Key Stakeholders
 - Common Market for Eastern and Southern Africa(COMESA): As the regional economic community overseeing the project, COMESA plays a crucial role in providing strategic direction, governance, and support for the initiative.
 The COMESA Business
 Council (CBC)l and its DFI 4 SME program will oversee the implementation of the Digital Retail Payment Platform.
 - Some Member States have domestic switches operated under the guidance of their local regulator and central bank.